-My paintings and ceramics, it is said, possess a dreamlike quality born of naivety.
+Lydia Corbett’s paintings and ceramics, it is said, possess a dreamlike quality born of naivety.
 The term ‘naivety’ is used here, not to demean, but rather to stress a form that shuns the intellectual.
-I like to celebrate a childlike freedom of form which casts off the yoke of our adult material existence.
-It allows the human form to bend impossibly like the stem of a flower, suggesting deep rooted tangles of emotion.
+She celebrates a childlike freedom of form, which casts off the yoke of our adult material existence.
+It allows the human form to bend impossibly like the stem of a flower, suggesting deep-rooted tangles of emotion.

 Abandoning scale and perspective, her paintings interweave human subjects with animals, vegetables, minerals and even Provençal tablecloths, in blissful heavenly harmony.

 ‘Oils have become my preferred medium as my eyesight deteriorates.
 I am 86 in this strange year of 2020 and have macular degeneration, but my passion to paint is not dimmed.
 Rather, it has become bolder and more excited, discovering in oil a tactile and very different medium.
 I love to use black charcoal with its simplicity of line first on the white canvas, and then to add colours, either with palette knife, fingers or brush.
 I love the colours, they are so vibrant and magical.